Image-to-pixel-art converter

 Tomodachi Life Pixel Art Maker

 Convert any image into Tomodachi Life pixel art for the in-game Palette House.
 Upload a file or paste an image URL, pick a style, choose your dithering algorithm, and see the result side-by-side with the original.
+Export the pixel art, a side-by-side compare, or a printable recipe card — and copy a share link that opens with the same settings.

 4dithering algorithms